-The recapture of subsidy on a FirstHome or certain NCHFA mortgage or MCC is triggered when a disposition of the financed residence takes place within nine years of the purchase date.
+The recapture of subsidy on a NC 1st Home Advantage or MCC is triggered when a disposition of the financed residence takes place within nine years of the purchase date.
 Transfers to a spouse in which, no gain or loss is recognized and dispositions by reason of death are excluded.
 The amount of recapture that owners might have to pay depends on how much their incomes have increased, their family size at the time of the sale, the size of their mortgages, the length of time they owned their home and any gain realized on disposition of their residence.
 The owner is responsible for paying the recapture amount as an additional federal tax liability for the tax year in which the home is disposed of.
-The owner is responsible for the calculation and payment to the federal government.
+The owner is responsible for the federal government.
 The originating lender is only responsible for disclosure at time of application and closing.